-Projects follow a set (but flexible) process to manage expectations and produce high quality results to the client team.
+Projects follow a set (but flexible) process to manage expectations and produce high-quality results for the client team.

 During the workshops, you will be supporting the facilitator in making strategic product design decisions and guiding the client towards designing a product that their users should fall in love with.
 Some clients tend to be insecure and may need more or less handholding, in which case you can always give them advice and help steer the product in a direction, which will benefit the users.

-During the storyboarding session, your task is to understand what the teams intentions are for the product and visualize it in simple ways.
-The goal is to create a basic concept with all necessary details from the so you can design the prototype with high visual fidelity, without external support.
+During the storyboarding session, your task is to understand what the team's intentions are for the product and visualize it in simple ways.
+The goal is to create a basic concept with all necessary details so you can design the prototype with high visual fidelity, without external support.

 Prototyping - After the workshops, you will take the results and design a high fidelity prototype.
 It needs to be exactly what has been agreed on during the workshops and contain no fundamental changes.
 Alterations and improvements in UX and visual style are acceptable if you can provide convincing reasons.

 After you finished prototyping, record a video walkthrough of the prototype, to give the rest of the team context on how the product looks and how the prototype works.
 The user researcher needs to understand where all your design decisions came from, how (and where) to click on the prototype and how the final product is supposed to work.

 User Testing - During or after prototyping, the user researcher will prepare a script for the user interviews, based on your video walkthrough and the facilitators summary of the workshops.
 After they are done, they will share the script with the team, which will take a look and approve it.